vaclavhanzl/prak/README.md

 [Mambaforge-MacOSX-x86_64](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-x86_64.sh)
 for older Intel-based Macs or [Mambaforge-MacOSX-arm64](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-MacOSX-arm64.sh) for new Macs with Apple M1 chips.
-Then make the downloaded file executable and run it in the terminal, for example (for Intel Mac):
+Then make the downloaded file executable (using chmod) and run it in the terminal, for example (for Intel Mac):
 ```
 chmod +x Downloads/Mambaforge-MacOSX-x86_64.sh
 Downloads/Mambaforge-MacOSX-x86_64.sh